 1. Musical pioneers

 Beginning with Willie Nelson and Buddy Holly—born in Abbott and Lubbock, respectively—Texas has given us more than its share of exceptional and unique musical acts.
 The classic rock trio ZZ Top comes to mind, as does one of rock and roll’s first female superstars, Janis Joplin.
-You can’t forget bluesman Stevie Ray Vaughan, either (the above picture statue, in Austin), a legendary guitarist and singer-songwriter who was featured in the aforementioned “Don’t Mess With Texas” ad campaign, and died in a tragic helicopter accident in August 1990 at the age of 35.
+You can’t forget bluesman Stevie Ray Vaughan either, a legendary guitarist and singer-songwriter who was featured in the aforementioned “Don’t Mess With Texas” ad campaign, and died in a tragic helicopter accident in August 1990 at the age of 35.

 2. Texan cuisine